heatherbaier/dist-ml/parallel-computing/launching-parallel-programs-on-the-hpc-using-mpi.md

 # Launching Programs on the HPC using MPI
-Here at William & Mary, we use something called [Message Passing Interface](parallel-computing/mpi-and-python.md), which allows nodes to communicate with one another.
+Here at William & Mary, we use something called Message Passing Interface (i.e., MPI), which allows nodes to communicate with one another.
 This is a relatively simple interface

 # Packages
 In order to use MPI from a python environment, we need a package called mpi4py.
 You can install it with conda by using `conda install -c conda-forge mpi4py`.